madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 * **Digital skepticism:** Older users often approach new systems with caution.
 Building trust meant clear explanations, step-by-step guidance, and thoughtful confirmation screens at key moments.
 * **Pacing and pressure:** Time-sensitive workflows add unnecessary stress.
 Our design lets users move at their own speed, confident they won’t be penalized for needing a moment.

-##### When you’re designing for older adults, clarity, accessibility, and trust aren’t _nice-to-haves_ – they’re non-negotiable.
+##### When you’re designing for older adults, clarity, accessibility, and trust aren’t nice-to-haves – they’re non-negotiable.

 On the practice side, even though Phase 1 focused on the patient, we still had to protect their workflows.
 We focused on two key groups:
 * **Clinical staff:** oncologists, nurses, lab techs, MAs
 * **Support staff:** admins, schedulers, front desk, phone teams

 No matter the role, the reality was the same: they’re busy.
 Seeing dozens of patients a day means they don’t have time for cluttered systems or sluggish workflows.
 Every design decision had to ensure information stayed accessible and the system didn't slow clinicians down.

+{% include figure.html src="personas.png"
+caption="An overview of the personas involved in this project and their needs.
+Patients are our primary focus, but we also need to keep clinical users in mind." alt="An overview of the personas who will interact with this project" %}

 ## Research